sal55/langs/MLang.md/readme.md

 ### M Overview

-The nearest mainstream alternative would be C, at roughly 80%, in how the type system works, and what the languages can do.
-But M varies in a few ways:
+The nearest mainstream alternative would be C, with a roughly 80% match, in how the type system works, and what the languages can do.
+But M varies in some significant ways:

 * Algol-style syntax with no braces
 * Case-insensitive